spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 * Account Information - Details of the account which hosts the S3 bucket to be specified as Credentials or STS.
     * Credentials - Provide access key and secret key.
     * STS - Provide the ARN and External ID of the IAM role that has permission to perform all S3 operations.
 The STS role provided in the backup location should have a trust setup with the account used to launch the cluster itself and should have the permission to assume the role.
-* Spectro Cloud mandates the AWS S3 Permissions while users use the static role to provision worker nodes.
+* Palette mandates the AWS S3 Permissions while users use the static role to provision worker nodes.
     #### AWS S3 Permissions:

     ```json